 The first problem with teleconverters is the change in the lens speed.
 By extending the length of your lens, less light reaches the sensor as it needs to travel further.
 This means you lose your fastest apertures.

 When using a 1.4x converter this means you’ll lose one-stop and a 2x converter will eliminate two stops.
 So, using the Canon EF 70-200mm f/2.8L IS II will give you the fastest aperture of f/5.6.

 On top of this Teleconverters slow down the speed at which you are able to focus.
 This varies between lenses, but expect this to be extreme in low light conditions.
 Some entry-level digital cameras might not even find a focus.

 Check your camera’s capability first before buying the teleconverters.

 To get around this, use manual focusing paired with live view.
 You’ll get the hang of it in no time.

 The extenders magnify and multiply the focal length of your lens.
-They also magnify and multiply any aberrations or problems your lens has.
+They also magnify and multiply any problems your lens has.
 For example, there are a few aberrations that are common in some lenses, so they become worse.

 Here, you’ll notice the image suffer, especially when using longer extenders or through stacking them together.

-To beat this, use your best lens to keep any degradation to a minimum.
+To beat this, use your best lens to keep any reduction in image quality to a minimum.

 Cropping Vs. Teleconverter